Business Finance Guide

 Put it in writing

-If it’s a loan, document the following:
+If it’s a loan, make a record of the following:

 - the amount borrowed